marcusoftnet/marcusoftnet.github.io/_posts/2016-02-26-first-aws-lamda-steps.md

 Ok, great!
 Now set up a file with your [AWS credentials](https://console.aws.amazon.com/iam/home#security_credential) so that you don't have to write them over and over when you deploy your functions.

-Create a credentials files in the <code>.aws</code> directory of your root, like this:
+Create a credentials files in the `.aws` directory of your root, like this:

 ```bash
 mkdir ~/.aws
 touch ~/.aws/credentials
 ```

-Open that file in your favorite editor (<code>sublime ~/.aws/credentials</code> for example) and add the following structure, using [your credentials](https://console.aws.amazon.com/iam/home#security_credential) of course:
+Open that file in your favorite editor (`sublime ~/.aws/credentials` for example) and add the following structure, using [your credentials](https://console.aws.amazon.com/iam/home#security_credential) of course:

 ```text
 [default]